World Cup: Wiegman remains key as female coaches stall – DW – 08/21/2023

 "I think it's because it's a tough environment.
 Parents are hard in there, sometimes, criticizing.
 People sometimes think that a great coach is someone screaming and yelling, because they're doing something.
 And so I don't think we see females in that area, and then therefore, they're not cutting their teeth at an early age."

 While this World Cup and last year's EUROs in England have seen the profile of the game skyrocket, and participation numbers soar among girls, those changes don't appear to quite be filtering through to coaches.
-A FIFA survey in 2019 found more than 13 million girls and women played the sport, but only seven per cent of coaches worldwide were women.
+A FIFA survey in 2019 found more than 13 million girls and women played the sport, but only 7% of coaches worldwide were women.

 "It helps to see women on the stage, both on and off the pitch because what you can see, you can be,” said Wiegman in her pre-final press conference.